AI For Septic Backup Calls

 Septic symptoms need careful boundaries

-The call plan should not diagnose a septic failure, promise cleanup, or give health guidance.
+The call path should not diagnose a septic failure, promise cleanup, or give health guidance.
 It should document symptoms and send sensitive issues through company-approved language.

 One emergency can become a repeat account